jimratliff/GenoMac-user/README.md

 - [Specify the “preset” configuration for BTT to use](#specify-the-preset-configuration-for-btt-to-use)

 ##### Install BetterTouchTool license file
 The BetterTouchTool license is stored in Dropbox.
-It needs to be installed into the appropriate location of the user’s Library folder.
+It needs to be (a) copied from that Dropbox location and (b) installed into the appropriate location of the user’s Library folder.
 ```shell
 cd ~/.genomac-user
 make btt-license
 ```
 This is a *bootstrap-only* operation: it need be performed only once per user.

-This step can be performed only after `~/Dropbox/Share_prefs` is synced.
+This step can be performed only after `~/path/to/Dropbox/Preferences_common` is synced.

-##### Specify the “preset” configuration for BTT to use
-As of October 2025, BTT has no reliable method for syncing its “preset” configuration across users/Macs (although the promised delivery of this feature is overdue).

-Instead, an established preset file is deployed by GenoMac-user to a location where BTT will detect it on BTT’s launching and import it for use.[^BTT-autoload-location]

-[^BTT-autoload-location]: By default, BTT expects the preset-to-be-autoloaded to exist at `~/.btt_autoload_preset.json`.
-However, I override this location to be `~/.config/BetterTouchTool/Default_preset.json` using the syntax `defaults write com.hegenberg.BetterTouchTool BTTAutoLoadPath "~/somepath"`.

-This deployment is accomplished by GenoMac-user’s dotfile-stowing process.
-Hence, no separate operation need be performed here to implement this (given that the dotfile-stowing process is already part of the standard GenoMac-user workflow).

-It is expected that BTT’s standard preset will be very stable in the sense of rarely changing.
-If it *does* change, see [Appendix: What to do when you change the BetterTouchTool preset](https://github.com/jimratliff/GenoMac-user/blob/main/README.md#appendix-what-to-do-when-you-change-the-bettertouchtool-preset).

-##### Test BTT’s configuration
-Test the license installation (and BTT more generally) by:
-- Launch BetterTouchTool
-  - BTT should (a) recognize the installed license file and (b) automatically load the configuration file that has been “stow”-ed into `~/.config/BetterTouchTool`.

 ### Set apps that will launch automatically when the user logs in
 ```shell